 The overall attendance data for Altona Green Primary School over the last four years shows that our results are similar to other Victorian schools.
-In 2023, the overall attendance average was 91% which is a small improvement from previous years.
+In 2024, the overall attendance average was 90% which is consistent with previous years.
 Our attendance officer continued to promote good attendance, monitored attendance data, ensured attendance data was accurate and worked with families to make sure students were coming to school when able.
 Our attendance officer worked with our wellbeing officer, assistant principal and principal to develop return to school plans for individual students that needed extra support to reengage with school.

-We continued to build the student leadership profile in 2023 to improve student voice and agency.
+We continued to build the student leadership profile in 2024 to improve student voice and agency.
 Student leadership roles are growing in significance at our school and we undertake a thorough process when selecting students to fill various leadership positions.
-In 2023 we had school captains and vice-captains, KEFAR leaders, junior school council and specialist leadership roles.
+In 2024 we had school captains and vice-captains, KEFAR leaders, junior school council and specialist leadership roles.
 The student leaders had opportunities to be involved in important activities such as hosting assemblies, presenting at information evenings, conducting school tours and developing actions for school improvement.

-Classroom teachers and leadership continue to work with our families to strengthen the home-school partnerships.
+Classroom teachers and leadership continue to work with our families to strengthen the homeschool partnerships.
 We were able to hold a number of extracurricular activities and events for our whole school community which provided opportunities for parents and carers to become involved and connected in our school.
-A highlight of the year was the very successful AGPS Colour Explosion held earlier in the year which is a significant fundraiser for our school as well as providing a fun experience for all involved.
-We were also able to finish the year with our annual concert which is always a great way to celebrate the year together as a whole community.
+Events such as our Family Night, Trivia Night and our annual concert were well attended and were a great way to promote and strengthen our positive home-school relationships.